Happy Holidays from Village Preservation — You Make Our Work Possible

 What Village Preservation Does

-- Secured landmark designation of over 1,250 buildings, including a dozen historic districts and district extensions, and scores of individual landmarks, across Greenwich Village, the East Village, and NoHo
+- We’ve secured landmark designation of over 1,250 buildings, including a dozen historic districts and district extensions, and scores of individual landmarks, across Greenwich Village, the East Village, and NoHo

-- Won zoning protections for nearly 100 blocks of our neighborhoods, from the Hudson River to Avenue D
+- We’ve won zoning protections for nearly 100 blocks of our neighborhoods, from the Hudson River to Avenue D

-- Monitor every one of over 6,500 buildings lots in our neighborhoods every day for demolition, alteration, and new construction applications, and every one of over 3,500 landmarked properties for applications for changes
+- We monitor every one of over 6,500 buildings lots in our neighborhoods every day for demolition, alteration, and new construction applications, and every one of over 3,500 landmarked properties for applications for changes

-- Help support hundreds of local small businesses and cultural and community institutions with our Village Awards, Business of the Month Programs, and other small business promotion programs.
+- We help support hundreds of local small businesses and cultural and community institutions with our Village Awards, Business of the Month programs, and other small business promotion programs.